Waris Ali Shah

-Sayed Waris Ali Shah(R.A) (1817–1905) was a Sufi saint from Dewa, Barabanki, India, and the founder of the Warsi Sufi order.
-He traveled to many places specially Europe and the west and admitted people to his spiritual order.
+Sayed Waris Ali Shah (1817–1905) was a Sufi saint from Dewa, Barabanki, India, and the founder of the Warsi Sufi order.
+He traveled to many places especially Europe and the west and admitted people to his spiritual order.
 He is claimed to belong to the 26th generation of Hazrat Imam Hussain Via Musa al-Kazim His shrine is at Dewa, India.

 Life

 In the book "Islamic Review and Muslim India", (Kraus Reprint, 1971) it was mentioned that Waris Ali Shah was alleged to have lived his life as the Christ lived.

 Father

-His father name was Qurban Ali Shah, whose tomb is in Dewa.
+His father's name is Sayed Qurban Ali Shah, whose tomb is in Dewa.

 At an early age Shah showed an inclination for a religious life.

 Social engagements

 He went to Makkah for pilgrimage many times.
 During his travels in Europe, he visited the Sultan of Turkey and Otto von Bismarck in Berlin.
 He may also traveled to England and had an audience with Queen Victoria.

 He was a friend of Abdul Bari.